aaspip/geofwi/README.md

 ## Description

-**GeoFWI** is a lightweight velocity model dataset for deep-learning-based FWI benchmarking.
+**GeoFWI** is a large velocity model dataset for deep-learning-based FWI benchmarking.
 This project is inspired by the OpenFWI project (https://sites.google.com/site/youzuolin044/openfwi) but includes more realistic geological models (e.g., folding layers, faults, and salt bodies).

 Currently, we call it lightweight because this is the first step toward an eventually "heavyweight," very realistic, highly generalizable 3D velocity model dataset for unprecedented high-efficacy deep-learning-empowered FWI studies.